forsling/fiskta/README.md

 # fiskta

-**fiskta** (FInd SKip TAke) is a cursor-oriented data extraction tool.
+**fiskta** ((fi)nd (sk)ip (ta)ke) is a cursor-oriented data extraction tool.
 Unlike traditional text tools that match patterns on lines, fiskta lets you navigate through files with explicit position and movement commands—find a pattern, skip ahead, take some bytes.
 You think in terms of "where am I?" and "what do I do from here?" rather than "what pattern matches this line?"

 It may be a good fit when grep is insufficient but you don't want to deal with something like awk: Extract text between delimiters, navigate multi-line structures, and build complex conditional extractions step by step.
 No cryptic syntax, just relatively straightforward imperative operations.